Kathryn Wylde

-Kathryn Wylde is an American executive working in the non-profit industry.
-Since 2011, she has been the President and CEO of the Partnership for New York City, a non-profit that advocates with the city and state government on behalf of large businesses and their ultimate bottom line.
-The Partnership is funded almost exclusively through membership donations from over two hundred and fifty corporations in the city.
-Her work at the behest of these entities has been noteworthy throughout the last decade.
-In a late 2020 interview, she billed herself "the lone defender of the billionaires at this point".
-Indeed, the group's latest available IRS filings in Pro Publica show Wylde is a highly remunerated executive in the city and took in over $1.1 million as recently in 2018.
-This would make her one of the highest paid non-profit executives in the State of New York and is at least five times more than the compensation received by the Mayor of New York City or the Governor of New York State.
+Kathryn Wylde (born June 22, 1946) is an American executive and President and CEO of the non-profit organization Partnership for New York since 2011.

+In a late 2020 interview, she described herself as "the lone defender of the billionaires at this point".
+Pro Publica reported in 2018 that Wylde’s salary exceeded $1.1 million, which would make her among the highest paid non-profit executives in the State of New York.

 Biography

+Wylde was born on June 22, 1946, in Madison, Wisconsin.
 Prior to becoming the leader of the Partnership, Wylde was the founding CEO of both the Partnership's housing and investment fund affiliates.
 She serves on a number of boards and advisory groups, such as the New York City Economic Development Corporation, the Fund for Public Schools, the conservative Manhattan Institute, Sponsors for Educational Opportunity, and the Governor's NYC Regional Economic Development Council.
 Wylde has also served as director of the Federal Reserve Bank of New York.
 In 2018, City and State magazine considered her to be the third most important person in New York City and State, after Michael Bloomberg and Stephen M. Ross.
 Crains New York Business listed her among the 50 most powerful women in New York City in 2017.
 Her Sunday routine was profiled in 2011 by The New York Times.

 Views

-According to The New York Times Wylde was among a number of prominent New Yorkers (and one of the primary movers) authoring a follow-up letter to Amazon, asking it to reconsider its decision to not build Amazon HQ2 in New York City.
-Her group also paid for a follow-up ad in the Times.
-She felt that the handling of the Amazon HQ2 situation had tarnished NYC's reputation as a place to do business.
+The New York Times reported that Wylde was among a number of prominent New Yorkers (and one of the primary movers) authoring a follow-up letter to Amazon, asking it to reconsider its decision to not build Amazon HQ2 in New York City.
+Her group also paid for a follow-up ad in the Times, writing that she felt “that the handling of the Amazon HQ2 situation had tarnished NYC's reputation as a place to do business”.